flyingrhinonz/nftwatch/README.md

 * If you see something interesting - pause the display and scroll the table if needed.
-* Add counters to your nftables rules if you want to see these values in nftwatch (by default rules don't have counters).
+* Add counters to your nftables rules if you want to see these values in nftwatch (by default nft rules don't have counters).
 * Slow down your display refresh rate to get more accurate results, as well as pickup rules that are rarely hit.
-At faster refresh rates your BPS/PPS rates will be higher than reality because the time it takes to read and calculate values is not accounted for (nftwatch uses simple division by refresh time per cycle).
+Refresh rates of 1 second and above yield accurate stats.
 * If short comments make it difficult to follow the line - toggle dot padding with:  `.`  to improve readability.
-Change will apply at next table redraw.
+This change will apply at next table redraw.
 And if this isn't enough:  `,`  will give you even more padding.